ThomasQuinnKelly/bip-reference-person/README.md

 1. ocp-reference-perftest: Contains the performance JMX tests scripts for Apache JMeter

-## How to include these dependency libraries in your project ##
+## How to include the dependency libraries in your project ##

-In this repository, projects are dependent on libraries from OCP framework.
+In this repository, projects are dependent on libraries from OCP framework as identified below.

 1. ocp-framework-autoconfigure: Shared auto-configuration for the services to enable the patterns for audit, cache, feign, rest, security, swagger, service, vault etc